What is a survey timer or a timed survey?

 Example of survey timer and timed survey questions

-Assume Walmart is conducting a survey to understand the purchasing trends of customers and potential customers.
+Assume Walmart wants to conduct a survey to understand the purchasing trends of customers and potential customers.
 The time to complete the survey is set at 2 minutes.
 The first question asked can be:

-On a selection, the next question is displayed with the timer running in the background so that each respondent can check how much time is left to complete the survey.
+On a selection, the next question is displayed with an online timer running in the background so that each respondent can check how much time is left to complete the survey.

 Uses of a survey timer